-The Morningstar Moderate Target Risk Index is a rules-based index based on a well-established asset allocation methodology from Ibbotson Associates, a Morningstar company.
+^{} The Morningstar Moderate Target Risk TR Index is a rules-based index based on a well-established asset allocation methodology from Ibbotson Associates, a Morningstar company.
 The index seeks to provide both capital appreciation and income.
 This index tends to hold larger positions in stocks than conservative-allocation portfolios.
 The index typically has 50-70% of assets in equities.
-The index is rebalanced annually.
+The index is rebalanced annually and is more appropriate for the Fund and its strategy.